What is big data?

 This "new oil" isn't being sucked up from the ground.
 Instead, it's being harvested in large volumes from people using online services, tools and applications.

 There's so much data, in fact, that without the right tools to store and process it, organisations can struggle to make sense of it.
 This huge array of information is collectively termed 'big data'.

-You only have to think of all the times you fill out an online form, sign up to a digital service, or complete a questionnaire to have an idea of the volumes being generated every day.
+You only have to think of all the times you fill out an online form, sign up for a digital service, or complete a questionnaire to have an idea of the volumes being generated every day.
 Add to this the vast quantities of data generated by web-connected devices, social media and sensors all over the world, and you have an unimaginably large amount of information to contend with.

 The growth of big data is incredibly valuable to businesses.
 If they can collect and store it properly, and analyse it effectively, they can extract valuable information and insights that can help them make important decisions.

 Elements of big data

 Before taking any steps towards implementing a big data analytics programme, it's important to know the fundamental principles that make it different to other data a company may traditionally find in its data stores.

 Although there's some disagreement over what exactly constitutes big data, most experts agree on five core elements: volume, velocity, variety, veracity and value.